Download the Guide!

 Electrician Career Requirements in Oregon

 After licensing, electricians in Oregon must complete continuing education every three years to keep their electrician license active.
 The Oregon Building Codes Division Office (BCD) issues non-contracting electrical licenses, while the Oregon Construction Contractors Board issues contracting electrical licenses.
-Oregon offers general journeyman electrician reciprocity agreements with the states of Arkansas, Idaho, Maine, Montana, Utah, Washington, and Wyoming.
+Oregon offers general journeyman electrician reciprocity agreements with the states of Arkansas, Idaho, Maine, Massachusetts, Montana, Utah, and Wyoming.
 Oregon maintains general supervising electrician reciprocity agreements with Arkansas and Utah.
-For a detailed explanation of Oregon’s electrical licensing requirements and how to fulfill them, check out our essential guide to getting your Oregon Electrical License.

 Salaries for Electricians in Oregon